039710/Sentiment-Analysis/README.md

 # How to run
 - go to directory where sentiment.py is saved.
-- type : pyhton sentiment.py
+- type : python sentiment.py
 - wait until this text shown on the console
  * Serving Flask app "sentiment" (lazy loading)
  * Environment: production